Dyke Delta

-The Dyke JD-2 Delta is an American homebuilt aircraft designed in the United States in the 1960s and marketed for amateur construction.
+The Dyke Delta JD-2 is an American homebuilt aircraft designed in the United States in the 1960s and marketed for amateur construction.
 It is a monoplane with retractable tricycle undercarriage and seating for four.
 The wings can be folded for towing or storage and hinge upwards to lie flat above the fuselage, one atop the other.
 Construction is of SAE 4130 grade steel tube framework with fiberglass and fabric skins.

 In its standard configuration, the aircraft is a true double-delta with no horizontal stabilizer; however, a small T-tail is an option for trimming variants with higher-power engines.
-Since the mid-1960s, designer John Dyke has sold the aircraft plans to homebuilders.
+Since the mid-1960s, designer John Dyke has sold full construction plans and three-view drawings for the aircraft to homebuilders and is still selling them today.
 No kits were ever marketed.
 Over fifty examples have been completed.

 Development

 Designer John Dyke said his inspiration for the aircraft came from Alexander Lippisch's delta designs, specifically the LP-6 glider and later the Convair F-102 Delta Dagger.
 The double delta layout of the Saab 35 Draken was incorporated into the design.
 A lifting body fuselage was incorporated after tests.

 For research into the proposed layout, Dyke built models mounted on the front of his car and flew radio-controlled models to determine aerodynamic qualities.
 This led to Dyke's first actual aircraft, the JD-1 Delta, which first flew in July 1962.
 That aircraft was destroyed in June 1964 when a welding incident in the garage caused a fire.
 The aircraft had accumulated 145 hours of flight testing by then, and his wife persuaded Dyke to build an improved version as the Dyke JD-2 Delta.
 Its first flight was on 18 July 1966, and across 40 years it accumulated over two thousand flight hours.